pussinboots/vagrant-devel/README.md

 1. clone this repo with ```git clone git@github.com:pussinboots/vagrant-devel.git```
 2. ```cd vagrant-devel```
-3. look into the Vagrantfile and adapt if it nessary like reduce or increase memory
+3. look into the Vagrantfile and adapt if it necessary like reduce or increase memory
 3. adapte the provision.sh file for your needs i tried to setup it readable and could be run several time only install missing things.
-4. start up vagrant with ```vagrant up``` can take a while has to be download 1.2 GB base box (only first time) the provision run  could also take a while because install jdk 8, idea, play and the complete texlive latex distribution (near 600 MB download)
+4. start up vagrant with ```vagrant up``` can take a while has to be download 1.9 GB base box (only first time) the provision run  could also take a while because install jdk 8, idea, play and the complete texlive latex distribution (near 600 MB download)

 ##Vagrantfile